-Introduction Version 2.8 / Last updated: September 30, 2025
+Introduction Version 2.8 / Last updated: June 2, 2026

-Welcome to the conword manual.
+Welcome to the Conword manual.

 or your client's website.